cmer/gigabyte-z390-aorus-master-hackintosh/README.md

 - App Store
 - Facetime
 - APFS
+- Handoff (iOS to Mac)
+- Bluetooth & Wi-Fi (via Broadcom adapter)
+- Unlock with Apple Watch
+- Airdrop (Mac to Mac and iOS to Mac)
+- Continuity

 ##### Not Working
-- WI-FI.
-This will likely never work since it is the new Intel CNVi that MacOS doesn't support.
 - iGFX HDMI output.
 Common problem, nobody seems to have found a solution.
 But I don't need it.
+- Built-in wifi.
+This will likely never work since it is the new Intel CNVi that MacOS doesn't support.
 - Onboard Bluetooth is hit or miss.
 However, I disabled it (HS14) because I have a natively supported Broadcom BCM94360CS2 WIFI/BT adapter.

 ##### Not Yet Tested
-- Wake with Apple Watch
 - FileVault
-- USB speed (ports are working, not sure if they're at full speed)
+- All USB ports are working, but I haven't tested their speed.

 ### Step By Step Instructions